top of page

 Andrea Nebhut

 Welcome to my website!
-I’m a plant community ecologist studying how climate change, species invasions, and plant traits shape ecosystems.
+I’m an ecologist studying how climate change and species invasions shape plant communities.

 About Me

-I’m a community ecologist passionate about understanding how plant communities respond to global change.
+I am a community ecologist studying how plant communities respond to global change drivers.

 Currently, I am a Ph.D. candidate in Biology at Stanford University, where I am co-advised by Dr. Jeff Dukes and Dr. Tad Fukami.
 I received my M.S. in Forestry and Natural Resources at Purdue University and my B.S. in Biology and Environmental Studies at Trinity University.